mendersoftware/mender-docs/07.Server-installation/04.Production-installation-with-kubernetes/docs.md

 * [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/)
 * [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-au/services/kubernetes-service/)
 * [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/)
-    * *No autopilot*
+    * *Autopilot* not yet supported

 **Helm CLI version:**
 * 3.7

 ### Resources

-To deploy a production-grade Mender backend, you will need Kubernetes worker nodes providing at least 4 GB of RAM, 4 vCPUs and 10 GB for the persistent volumes.
+To deploy a production-grade Mender Server, you will need Kubernetes worker nodes providing at least 4 GB of RAM, 4 vCPUs and 10 GB for the persistent volumes.

 The Mender backend is available for the x86 architecture only.